 As daily expenses increase and income remains flat, the inability to save money threatens families’ financial security in the short term and economic mobility in the long term.
 And while all households are affected, these forces have complicated efforts to bridge the racial wealth gap in this country.
 For example, the typical white family has 31 days’ worth of liquid savings compared with just five days’ worth for an African-American family.

 So how do today’s workers move out of poverty?
 Do traditional allies, such as community organizations and government agencies, have a new role to play, and how might technology help or harm efforts to improve family financial security and economic opportunity?

-Join our panel at the National Association of Black Journalists (NABJ) convention, as experts discuss the research that is still needed and technological innovations that may offer solutions, and share some stories they’ve uncovered along the way.
-Follow the conversation and participate in the discussion using #NABJ18.
+A Pew Charitable Trusts panel at the National Association of Black Journalists (NABJ) convention featured experts who discussed the research that is still needed and technological innovations that may offer solutions, and shared some stories they’ve uncovered along the way.

 Thursday, Aug.
 2, 2018, 2:45 - 4:15PM, Nicolet A Room, Detroit Marriott, Detroit MI

 Karen Kavanaugh, project director, The Pew Charitable Trusts

 Trooper Sanders, fellow, The Rockefeller Foundation

 Sarida Scott, executive director, Community Development Advocates of Detroit